 Should I use Cloud or PC/Laptop for computing?

 Cloud is the best fit for intense computing of production models.
 For learning and tests it is much cheaper to use PC/Laptop with CUDA graphic card.
 For example, I train all models on my laptop with GTX GeForce 960M with 690 CUDA Cores.

 Of course, if you have grants for cloud or free money for it, you can use it.

 How can I improve tuning of hyperparameters of the models?

 The main problem in training is time.
 You can’t just sit and watch the training stats.
-For this reason I would recommend you to use Grid Search.
-Basically, just create the sets of hyperparameters and model architecture and then run them one after another in stream, saving results.
+For this reason I would recommend you to use Intelligent Grid Search.
+Basically, just create the sets of hyperparameters and model architecture, which you think can work better and then run them one after another in stream, saving results.
 Thus you can run training at night and compare results the next day, finding the most promising one.

 You can look how this was done in sklearn library: http://scikit-learn.org/stable/modules/grid_search.html

 If you like my articles, you can always support me with some beer-money https://paypal.me/creotiv

 Get interesting articles every day — Subscribe on Telegram Channel

 Also recommend to bookmark this article, you will need it as you start practicing :)